Deterministic transformations between unitary operations: Exponential advantage with adaptive quantum circuits and the power of indefinite causality: Analysing the anti-homomorphic case:

 Now, we point out that in optimal for unitary estimation, Ref.~\cite{chiribella05estimation} shows that the probe state $\ket{\phi}\in\H_{\bm{I}}\otimes\H_\text{aux}$ can be assumed without loss of generality to respect the identity $U^{\otimes k}\otimes \id \ket{\phi} = \id \otimes {U^T}^{\otimes k} \ket{\phi}$ for every $U\in\SU(d)$.
 Hence, every unitary estimation protocol can be converted to a parallel unitary transposition protocol with the same average fidelity. \end{proof}

-A direct implication of Thm.~\ref{theo:PAR=EST} is that any protocol for estimating $U^{\otimes k}$ can be converted to a parallel protocol for unitary transposition with the same average fidelity, \textit{vice versa}.
+A direct implication of Thm.~\ref{theo:PAR=ESTtrans} is that any protocol for estimating $U^{\otimes k}$ can be converted to a parallel protocol for unitary transposition with the same average fidelity, \textit{vice versa}.
 Reference~\cite{acin00} shows that the optimal average fidelity for single copy unitary estimation is $\mean{F}_{\text{est},k=1}= \frac{2}{d^2}$.
 Hence, for any dimension $d$ the optimal average fidelity for unitary transposition in the single copy ($k=1$) case is

 Curiously, this the exactly same fidelity encountered in Ref.~\cite{ebler16} for optimal single copy unitary inversion.
 This can be easily explained in the qubit case, since there exists a deterministic exact protocol that transforms $U$ into $U^*$ which follows from the relation $\sigma_Y U \sigma_Y = U^*$, valid for every $U\in\SU(2)$.
 Hence, by combining transposition with complex conjugation, we obtain unitary inversion.
-For $d>2$, however, single copy deterministic unitary complex conjugation is not possible: any unitary inversion protocol which is a simple concatenation of transposition and conjugation is necessarily suboptimal.
-Consequently, it is surprising for the single copy case that the optimal average fidelity for unitary transposition and unitary inversion coincide.
+For $d>2$, however, single copy deterministic unitary complex conjugation is not possible~\cite{miyazaki17}, hence any unitary inversion protocol which is a simple concatenation of transposition and conjugation is necessarily suboptimal.
+However, in Thm.~\ref{theo:PAR=ESTinv} we will show that when considering parallel strategies, the problem of unitary transposition is equivalent to unitary inversion for any dimension $d$ and any number of copies $k$.

 For the qubit case ($d=2$), Ref.~\cite{bagan03} proves that shown that the optimal average fidelity for qubit unitary estimation with $k$ copies is given by